vestuto/reusable-python/README.md

 # reusable-python

-A tutorial on organizing python code into reusable units, building packages, and using conda.
+A tutorial on how to organize python code into reusable units such as containers, functions, modules, and packages; and how to reuse those units, locally and globally, by installing and distributing them using pip and conda.